 Animal Adventures

 Back to Top of ListDo your kids love animals?
 Make sure to visit John Ball Zoo, home to more than 2,000 furry, feathered and finny creatures.
-Paved pathways are wide and stroller-friendly, behind-the-scenes tours and animal encounters are available – see how one dad turned a zoo visit into a field trip – and kids can ride a funicular, pan for gems, and tackle a zip line or sky trails rope course.
+Paved pathways are wide and stroller-friendly, behind-the-scenes tours and animal encounters are available – see how your family can have educational experiences at the John Ball Zoo – and kids can ride a funicular, pan for gems, and tackle a zip line or sky trails rope course.
 Deer Tracks Junction Adventure Park lets kids interact with farm animals and Site 57 Safari, located at the same site, invites families to drive through wild animal enclosures.
 Boulder Ridge Wild Animal Park presents 1,500 animals, many rare and endangered, in naturalistic environments easily accessible by foot and by stroller.
 All of these attractions offers snack shops, picnic areas and playgrounds.

-John Ball Zoo Offers Summer Learning Opportunities for the Whole Family
+John Ball Zoo Offers Year-Round Learning Opportunities for the Whole Family

 Learning Through Play